Matrix ansatz and combinatorics of the $k$-species PASEP: Introduction

 In the second half of the paper, we describe a generalization of the two-species PASEP process to a $k$-species PASEP, and a generalization of the RAT to the $k$-RAT.
 Our proofs are analogous to the proofs for the two-species case.
 In Section \ref{k-species} of this paper, we introduce the $k$-species PASEP.
 In Section \ref{ansatz_sec}, we provide a Matrix Ansatz theorem that describes the stationary probabilities of this process as certain matrix products.
 In Section \ref{tableaux_sec}, we define the $k$-RAT, which provides an interpretation for the stationary probabilities of the $k$-species PASEP.
 Finally, in Section \ref{mc_sec}, we describe a Markov chain on the RAT that projects to the PASEP.

 \textbf{Acknowledgement.} The author gratefully acknowledges Lauren Williams for her mentorship, and also Sylvie Corteel and Xavier Viennot for many fruitful conversations.
-The author also thanks the France-Berkeley Fund and the NSF grant DMS-1049513 that supported this work.
+The author was partially supported by the France-Berkeley Fund, the NSF grant DMS-1049513, and the NSF grant DMS-1704874.